aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 #### Using AWS SDK for JavaScript v3

 `AwsCustomResource` experimentally supports AWS SDK for JavaScript v3 (NODEJS_18_X or higher).
 In AWS SDK for JavaScript v3, packages are installed for each service.
 Therefore, specify the package name for `service`.
 Also, `action` specifies the XxxClient operations provided in the package.
-Next example same as `SSM.getParameter` in v2.
+This example is the same as `SSM.getParameter` in v2.

 ```ts
 import * as regionInfo from 'aws-cdk-lib/region-info';